 +1 800 967-0030

-How to Shift From In-House Fulfillment to a 3PL: A Step-by-Step Guide
+Taking The Leap From In-House Fulfillment to a 3PL: A Step-by-Step Guide

-At ShipWizard, we know this transition can seem daunting, but with the right plan in place, it doesn’t have to be.
 Here’s a step-by-step guide to help you make the move and set your business up for success.

-1. Assess Your Needs and Goals
+1. Review Your 3PL and Fulfillment Needs and Goals

 Evaluate Your Current Fulfillment Process: Start by analyzing your current in-house operations.
 Identify bottlenecks, inefficiencies, and areas where you’re struggling to keep up with demand.
 For example, if you sell Christmas items and find yourself constantly swamped with orders during busy seasons, causing delays and mistakes, that’s a sure sign of a bottleneck.
 Or maybe your inventory management system is ancient, leading to stock errors and overstock problems that hurt your profits.